droe/sslsplit/README.md

 ## Contributors

-The following individuals have contributed to the SSLsplit codebase, in chronological order of first contribution:
+The following individuals have contributed to the SSLsplit codebase by submitting patches or pull requests, in chronological order of first
+contribution:

 -   Daniel Roethlisberger (@droe), main author
 -   Steve Wills (@swills)
 -   Landon Fuller (@landonf)
 -   Wayne Jensen (@wjjensen)

+See NEWS.md and `git log` for details.